The secret meaning behind TTC route numbers

 "The TTC made a few attempts to clean things up and apply order in the years that followed, but they never followed through with a coherent system covering all of the routes, primarily for fear that people would be attached to their old route numbers, and confused if, say, 32 Eglinton West suddenly transformed to 78 Eglinton West."

-In other words, the route numbering system has never been particularly coherent, but there are systematic elements to it, going back to the early attempt at alphabetization.
+The route numbering system has never been particularly coherent, but there are systematic elements to it, going back to the early attempt at alphabetization.
 Case in point, when route numbers were introduced on streetcars in 1980 with the arrival of the CLRV cars, they took the 500 series to separate them from bus routes.

 Blue night buses are also given distinct status by being numbered in the 300s, while Rocket buses are labeled between 190 and 199.
 As one of the initiatives of the Andy Byford era, subway routes have also been given official numeric designations, which will necessitate the renaming of the lower numbered bus routes like the 5 Avenue Rd.